Domestic Violence Attorney Orlando

 Florida Domestic Violence Statistics

 It is hard to get a grasp on the true extent of domestic abuse because shame and fear discourage some domestic violence victims from speaking up, similar to how false accusations can lead to improper arrests.
 Law enforcement agencies are aware of this reality and are often overzealous in the performance of their duties.
 Consequently, they overbook or overcharge suspected abusers.

-According to the Florida Department of Children and Families, in 2019, 105,298 crimes of domestic violence were reported to Florida law enforcement agencies leading to 63,217 arrests.
+According to the Florida Department of Children and Families, in 2020, 105,298 crimes of domestic violence were reported to Florida law enforcement agencies leading to 63,217 arrests.
 This is an increase in the number of crimes reported, while the number of arrests has dropped by almost 3,000 from one year to the next.

 After being on a steady decline since 1998, the Florida Department of Law Enforcement reported that yearly domestic violence crimes increased in 2019 for only the second time in twenty years.
 They rose again in 2020.